swirldev/swirlify/README.md

 swirlify is a comprehensive toolbox for swirl instructors.
 For more information on swirl, visit [our website](http://swirlstats.com) and/or our [GitHub repository](https://github.com/swirldev/swirl).

+This package is still in development and subject to change as we continue to improve the content authoring process for swirl instructors.
+However, most changes will affect only the authoring workflow and not the format of the content produced.
+If we ever make changes to the formatting of content, we'll make every effort to maintain backwards compatibility and/or provide tools to update existing content to the new format.

+Now, go write some awesome interactive content!

 Install swirlify
 ----------------